 Conclusion

 Uncapped SAFEs provide simplicity and speed for early-stage fundraising but expose investors to significant dilution at high Series A valuations.
 Founders benefit from minimal negotiation and faster closes, while investors accept uncertainty about final equity ownership.
 Success depends on matching the instrument to company stage (pre-revenue, pre-seed), fundraising size ($100K-$500K), and founder leverage.
-For companies raising larger rounds or at more mature stages, capped SAFEs or priced equity rounds provide appropriate investor protections and clearer economics.
+For larger rounds or more mature stages, a post-money SAFE with a cap or a priced round backed by convertible preferred stock provides clearer economics, and the eventual waterfall analysis at exit becomes simpler to model.